kyawtun19/portfolio-/README.md

 **Business Implication**
 These results suggest that increasing spend on Google and Meta is strongly linked to higher guest bookings—with Google showing a particularly strong response.
 This supports a business case for focusing on Google, as every extra dollar spent there produces a much greater lift in bookings compared to the other channels.

+# Why I Choose the Bayesian Model Over the OLS Model

+I choose the Bayesian model because it offers deeper insight into uncertainty plus precise estimates of effect sizes in our context.
+While the OLS model produces simple point estimates, the Bayesian method:

+- **Delivers complete posterior distributions** for each parameter, letting us gauge uncertainty via credible intervals.
+- **Integrates prior knowledge**, which proves especially useful when differences between channels (e.g., Google, Meta, Snap) show minimal separation while data is noisy.
+- **Supplies robust convergence diagnostics plus metrics** (for instance, effective sample size, r_hat) that build confidence in the model’s estimates.

+In short, the Bayesian model’s statistical power, flexibility, plus richer insights make it the preferred option for our marketing mix evaluation, empowering more informed, data-driven decisions regarding channel effectiveness.